-Eating weeds for survival seems to be getting a little more favorable consideration these days.
+Eating weeds for survival seems to get more favorable consideration these days.
 But if you don’t think things are desperate enough for you to eat weeds, just wait.

 Get prepared now by getting acquainted with at least 18 wild edible plants in Edible Wild Plants.
 Start by watching the video below, where Marjory Wildcraft interviews the book’s author, John Kallas.